daedric/httpp/README.md

 options on the same machine, this means that HTTPP overhead is about 5 to 6 micro seconds.

+With a slightly more complex server that decoded the request, performed some string manipulation and returned a predefined json payload, we have seen approximately 220K requests per second on identical hardware, using [wrk](https://github.com/wg/wrk) to drive the load testing.
+5 threads were allocated to the httpp server, and 3 to wrk (with 500 concurrent connections).

 This is scaling as threads are added but I don't have enough proper machine to do a real benchmark.